 How much does a notary bond cost in North Dakota?

-The North Dakota Secretary of State requires notary publics to post $7,500 surety bonds.
+The North Dakota Secretary of State requires notaries to post $7,500 surety bonds.

 SuretyBonds.com issues these bonds instantly.
 Because no credit check is required, everyone pays just $50 for this 6-year bond!
-Errors and Omissions Insurance is available for an additional charge.
+Errors and Omissions Insurance is also available for an additional charge.
+Simply click “Buy Now” to buy a North Dakota notary bond directly through our site.
+By purchasing your bond safely and securely through our site,you can be on your way to being bonded as a notary in North Dakota in minutes!

 |Bond Type||Bond Amount||Cost|